nedmsmith/draft-sh-rats-oidc-attest/draft-sh-rats-oidcatt.md

 # OIDC Sequence with Attestation {#oidc-sequence}

-OpenID-Connect (OIDC) [OCC2014] defines user authentication protocol and messages based on OAuth 2.0 [RFC6749] authorization protocol and messages.
+OpenID-Connect (OIDC) {{-oidc}} defines user authentication protocol and messages based on OAuth 2.0 {{-oauth2}} authorization protocol and messages.
 This section shows an example OIDC protocol sequence with extensions for attestation Evidence and Attestation Results (AR) exchanges.
 The protocol is divided into two phases.
 A setup phase and an operational phase.
 The setup phase models protocol initialization steps that are anticipated but often ignored.
 An understanding of the initialization steps may be helpful when determining how various steps in the operational phase are authorized.

 ## Protocol Endpoints {#protocol-endpoints}